siri404-gh/blog-posts/blog/save-money-when-elon-musk-tweets.md

-# How I saved a small fortune thanks to Elon Musk
+# How I made a small fortune thanks to Elon Musk

 #### 13 Aug 2022